Abhishek-Jha-UW/GuardianSQL/README.md

 **GuardianSQL** is a pro-active data governance tool built to ensure datasets are "Decision-Ready."
 While standard exploratory data analysis (EDA) focuses on trends, GuardianSQL focuses on **Integrity**, identifying risks before they reach the dashboard.

 ## Key Value Proposition
 In my experience managing $9M+ business segments, I realized that bad data leads to bad decisions.
-I built this tool to automate the **C.C.U.V.A.T.** framework, reducing the time spent on manual data profiling by nearly 40%.
+I built this tool to automate the **C.C.U.V.A.T.** framework, reducing the time spent on manual data profiling by more than 40%.

 ## The C.C.U.V.A.T.
 Framework
 The auditor evaluates data across six critical dimensions: